 QCFractal - Distributed task scheduler and executor, database store for chemistry results, and organization of results at scale.

-QCPortal - Visualization, organization, and statistical data for chemistry-related results and a front-end client for QCFractal.
+QCPortal - Visualization, organization, and statistical analysis for chemistry-related results and a front-end client for QCFractal.

-A few projects in which the QCArchive infrastructure is being implemented are as follows:
+A few software projects using the QCArchive infrastructure are:

-Psi4 - A quantum chemistry packages which uses QCElemental for physical constants and QCEngine to compute addititive properties such as DFTD3.
+Psi4 - A quantum chemistry package which uses QCElemental for physical constants and QCEngine to compute additive properties such as DFTD3.

-MultirefPredict - Multireference character prediction using QCElemental for model implementations and QCEngine to harness many backends simultaneously.
+MultirefPredict - Multireference character prediction using QCElemental for model implementations and QCEngine to harness many quantum chemistry backends simultaneously.

-To highlight the capabailities of each project, short demos were created.
-Full details can be found by going to each projects Documentation page which can be found in the dropdown at the top of this page.
+To highlight the capabilities of each project, short demos were created.
+Full details are available in each project’s Documentation page which can be found in the dropdown at the top of this page.